PurifyOS/Magisk-Module-Uninstaller-Template/README.md

 - Removed all Un-Necessary Variable's .
 - ReNamed Variable `INSTALLER` to `UNINSTALLER` .
 - Close to Magisk Module Template v1400 ! .

+#### v1.6 ####
+- Updated `README` .
+- Updated `update-binary` .
+- Removed All `Dummy` Function & Variable coz of below Bug & Thanks to `TheComputerGuy96` .
+- Fixed a Major Bug where Script was Executing in TWRP 3.0.2-0 but didn't in TWRP 3.1.1-0 .
+- Now the *ZIP* will Flash/Execute as Intended , Sorry that I realized it too late .

 .